Bermondsey (St Mary Magdalen), Surrey, London

 In 1868, the recently formed Metropolitan Asylums Board set up six new Sick Asylum Districts for the purposes of providing hospital care for the poor on separate sites from workhouses.
 One of the new Districts, named Rotherhithe, comprised the St Olave Union and the parishes of St Mary, Rotherhithe and St Mary Magdalen, Bermondsey.
 However, the new hospital required by the new scheme was felt to be too expensive and, instead, the Rotherhithe Sick Asylum District was reconstituted as an enlarged St Olave Poor Law Union.

-The expanded union acquired the existing workhouses from Bermondsey at Tanner Street, and from Rotherhithe at Lower Road, which were redeployed to provide the separate workhouse and hospital accommodation that was required.
+The expanded union acquired the existing workhouses from Bermondsey at Tanner Street, and from Rotherhithe at Lower Road, the latter being redeployed to provide the separate hospital accommodation that was now required.
+The Tanner Road workhouse continued in use until 1922.
+After its closure, the building became a laundry.
+It was demolished in 1928 and the site cleared to create the Tanner Street recreation ground.

 The St Olave Union was renamed the Parish of Bermondsey in 1904.